0x0539/awsome/README.md

 2. {i1 => r2, i2 => r1}
 ```

 All mappings are considered.
 I consider volume attachments/detachments to be more destructive than package removals/installations. awsome first chooses the mapping that minimizes volume attachments/detachments.
-And, in the event of a tie, awsome chooses the one that minimizes the number of package removals/installations.
+In the event of a tie, awsome chooses the one that minimizes the number of package removals/installations.